-To address these limitations in the prior research, we recruited admissions staff at eight selective universities to participate in a randomly-controlled experiment using actual recent applications, rather than simulated applications.
-Admissions officers were assigned recent applications from their own university, some of which randomly included an Environmental Context Dashboard ("the Dashboard").1 Based on nationally-normed data, the Dashboard provides contextual information on both the high school and neighborhood environments, as well as an overall summative metric that averaged the high school and neighborhood disadvantage measures.
-Each application was previously read during the college's normal high-stakes review process, enabling us to examine changes in admissions outcomes from the official read, as well as between experimental control and treatment reads.
+To address these limitations in the prior research, we recruited admissions staff at eight selective universities to participate in a randomly controlled experiment using actual applications to their own campuses.
+Admissions officers were assigned recent applications, some of which randomly included an Environmental Context Dashboard ("the Dashboard") in a treatment condition.1 Based on nationally normed data, the Dashboard provides contextual information on both the high school and neighborhood environments, as well as an overall summative metric that averaged the high school and neighborhood challenge measures.
+Each application was previously read during the college's normal high-stakes review process, enabling us to examine changes in admissions outcomes from the official read, as well as between experimental control (original application portfolio) and treatment (original application portfolio plus the Dashboard) reads.
+Our main research questions are enumerated below.